 Bills of Exchange.
 A signed written unconditional order by which one party (drawer or trade creditor) requires another party (drawee or trade debtor) to pay a specified sum to the drawer or a third party (payee or trade creditor) or order, on demand or at a fixed or determinable future time.
 In the UK, the relevant legislation is the Bills of Exchange Act 1882, as amended.
 In cross-border transactions, equivalent laws may also apply.
 In many other European jurisdictions, transactions will be subject to the Geneva Conventions on Bills of Exchange 1932.
-Bills of Exchange can be payable at sight or at a future date, and if either accepted and/or avalised, represent a commitment by the accepting or Avalising party to pay funds, thus making them the primary obligor.
+Bills of Exchange can be payable at sight or at a future date, and if either accepted and/or avalised, represent a commitment by the accepting or avalising party to pay funds, thus making them the primary obligor.

+Collections.
+See Bill for Collection (BC).

+Collecting Bank.
+The bank (in BCs) in the drawee’s (buyer’s) country that is instructed to collect payment from the drawee.

+Confirm or Confirming.
+Act of a bank, other than the issuing bank, assuming the liability for payment, acceptance or negotiation of conforming documents submitted by the beneficiary.

+Confirming Bank.
+The bank acting on the nomination of the issuing bank to act as the paying, accepting or negotiating bank and paying on the due date against the conforming documents submitted by the beneficiary.

 Discounting.
-A bank may discount a bill of exchange or a deferred payment undertaking, paying less than the face value of the bill/documents to the payee or trade creditor for the privilege of receiving the funds prior to the specified date.
-The trade debtor may not be informed of the sale and the trade creditor may continue to be responsible for collecting the debt on behalf of the discounter.

-Documentary Credits.
-Historically, these were one of the most commonly used instruments in Trade Finance transactions and although their usage has declined in recent years, particularly in intra-Western European trade, unfavourable credit conditions could reverse this trend, especially in developing markets (at least in the short term).
-They remain in extensive use in trade involving deep sea transport and in certain geographical areas e.g., South East Asia.
-In its simplest form a Documentary Credit is normally issued by a bank on behalf of a purchaser of merchandise or a recipient of services (a trade debtor), in favour of a beneficiary, usually the seller of the merchandise or provider of services (a trade creditor).
-The issuer (usually a bank) irrevocably promises to pay the seller/provider at sight, or at a future date if presented with documents which comply with the terms and conditions of the Documentary Credit.
-Effectively, the Documentary Credit substitutes the Issuing Bank's credit for that of the applicant subject to the terms and conditions being complied with.
-When a Documentary Credit is confirmed by another bank, the Confirming Bank adds its own undertaking as principal to that of the Issuing Bank i.e. the Confirming Bank becomes a primary obligor in its own right.
-There are many more complex variations than this simple example, but almost all Documentary Credits worldwide are issued and handled subject to the applicable International Chamber of Commerce (ICC) Uniform Customs & Practice for Documentary Credits in force (currently UCP 600).
+Act of purchasing or prepaying an accepted bill of exchange or documents presented under Documentary Credit.

+Documentary Credits (DC).
+Is a written undertaking by a bank (issuing bank) given to the seller (beneficiary) at the request of the buyer (applicant) to pay a stated sum of money against presentation of documents complying with the terms of the credit within a set time limit.
+There are three types of commercial DC: Sight DCs, Acceptance DCs and Deferred Payment DCs (the latter two are often referred to as Usance DCs whereby payment is to be made at a date determined by the terms of the credit, eg 120 days after Bill of Lading date).
+A Deferred Payment DC is similar to an Acceptance DC except no Bills of Exchange or drafts are presented or accepted.
+The issuing bank is responsible to make payment on due date.

 Forfaiting.
 This is a financing mechanism traditionally designed for use by trade creditors who export goods.
 Forfaiting, however, may also involve the direct provision of finance to importers and the provision of working capital by credit institutions for the purposes of funding trade transactions in their countries.
 The trade creditor or exporter sells evidence of a debt, usually a promissory note issued by the importer or a bill of exchange accepted by the importer or proceeds due under a Letter of Credit such proceeds being assigned by the exporter.
 The sale is normally made without recourse to the trade creditor/exporter in which case the person buying the debt will usually require the importer's payment obligations to be guaranteed by a bank (avalised).